javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

     - `Access-Control-Allow-Origin` to same value as `Origin`
     - `Access-Control-Allow-Credentials` to `true`

-Additionally, if JavaScript wants to access non-simple response headers:
-- `Cache-Control`
-- `Content-Language`
-- `Content-Type`
-- `Expires`
-- `Last-Modified`
-- `Pragma`

-...Then the server should list the allowed ones in `Access-Control-Expose-Headers` header.
+Additionally, to grant JavaScript access to any response headers except `Cache-Control`,  `Content-Language`, `Content-Type`, `Expires`, `Last-Modified` or `Pragma`, the server should list the allowed ones in `Access-Control-Expose-Headers` header.

 **For non-simple requests, a preliminary "preflight" request is issued before the requested one:**

 - → The browser sends `OPTIONS` request to the same url, with headers:
     - `Access-Control-Request-Method` has requested method.
-    - `Access-Control-Request-Headers` lists non-simple requested headers
+    - `Access-Control-Request-Headers` lists non-simple requested headers.
 - ← The server should respond with status 200 and headers:
     - `Access-Control-Allow-Methods` with a list of allowed methods,
     - `Access-Control-Allow-Headers` with a list of allowed headers,